blabla1337/skf-flask/skf/markdown/knowledge_base/155-knowledge_base--Submit_forms_pattern--.md

 Here are the steps described briefly.
 For more detailed information you should look into these items in the knowledge base.

-First, you should create a single user input validation controll class which should validate the expected input values in order to verify if the user is not tampering data or is injecting malicious code into your application.
+First, you should create a single user input validation control class which should validate the expected input values in order to verify if the user is not tampering data or is injecting malicious code into your application.
 All infringements should be logged and repercussions should be taken whenever these infringements are frequent.